 Following a weekly spring quarter seminar, students spend 3 1/2 weeks on-site in Rome, where they analyze and evaluate civil infrastructure spanning 3,000 years, from ancient Rome to the present day.
 Students learn about aqueducts, fountains, subway systems, the Colosseum and bike along the oldest road in Rome.
 Led by CEE Professor Steve Muench, the Engineering in Rome program is open to all undergraduate and graduate students, including those not enrolled in an engineering major.

 To learn about water engineering in an arid land, the Engineering Jordan program takes students to Jordan where they visit drinking water treatment plants and wastewater treatment plants located throughout Northern Jordan.
 The program is organized in partnership with the Jordan University of Science and Technology and students from both universities learn together during the course.
-Led by CEE Assistant Professor Heidi Gough, the course is open to graduate students, upperclassmen, pre-engineering students and non-science majors.
+Led by CEE Associate Professor Heidi Gough, the course is open to graduate students, upperclassmen, pre-engineering students and non-science majors.

 CEE graduate students participate in research in Scandinavia through the Valle Scholarship & Scandinavian Exchange Program, which promotes the exchange of graduate students between UW and schools in Nordic countries.
 The program is open to graduate students enrolled in either Civil & Environmental Engineering or Built Environments.